 This is something that is born out in research elsewhere in the world.
 Daniel Miller oversaw a collection of research into social media use in 8 different locations around the world that reveals some fascinating insights.
 One of which is that whilst on the whole those from poorer less educated backgrounds see their children’s access to social media as a very positive addition to what is often a limited education, nonetheless in Trinidad and Turkey more affluent middle-class families also emphasised the positive educational aspects of participating in social media.
 Also here in the UK there was an emphasis in some schools on creating specific school based social media accounts to enhance learning that were seen as positive by teachers and parents.

-If we want our children to spend less time on-line perhaps we need to look at our own beliefs and question whether are teenagers really won’t be safe if they go out and to our councillors and local politicians who shut down youth services and libraries and who don’t consider teenagers when designing and maintaining public parks and gardens.
+If we want our children to spend less time on-line perhaps we need to look at our own beliefs and question whether our teenagers really won’t be safe if they go out and to our councillors and local politicians who shut down youth services and libraries and who don’t consider teenagers when designing and maintaining public parks and gardens.
 In short we need to let them go out more and start thinking about how we can make our towns and cities more teen friendly.